 How to Grow Scilla Peruviana

 Bloom time is late spring to early summer.
-The plants need moisture before, during and right after flowering.
+The plants need moisture before, during and immediately after flowering.
 During the summer months, the soil should stay as dry as possible.
-The bulbs usually lose their foliage for a few months during the summer and then sprout new foliage in the fall.
+The plants usually lose their foliage for a few months during the summer and then sprout new foliage in the fall.
 These leaves will persist through winter and spring as long as air temperatures don’t drop much below freezing.

 How to Plant Scilla Peruviana